adressel/Rool/README.md

 * Any task which can be performed by common search engines (user search, etc.)
 * Find the most relevant user accounts and/or posts for a given topic.
+* Filter a user's new feed according to her interests, showing her the most relevant posts only.
 * ...

 The ranking and scoring algorithms at the base of Rool are: